-Ingredients needed for the mascarpone mousse
+Ingredients for the keto mascarpone dessert

 For the mousse, there’s only three ingredients needed.
 But adding some fresh berries turns it into a spectacular looking red, white, and blue dessert.
 So technically, I used five ingredients.